-• The proposed budget should include a 15% contingency to reduce the probability of a deficit.
-The organizers will be responsible for covering any losses; SPS will not assume such liability.

-- What do the organizers plan to do with their share of any budget surplus, should one exist? - Eventual organization connections should be highlighted with local IEEE SPS chapters as well as related involvement in the budget (e.g., local chapter contributions to the school, and plans for splitting any surplus). - 11.
-Information about low cost living arrangements available for students.
+- The proposed budget should include a 15% contingency to reduce the probability of a deficit.
+The organizers will be responsible for covering any losses; SPS will not assume such liability. - What do the organizers plan to do with their share of any budget surplus, should one exist? - Eventual organization connections should be highlighted with local IEEE SPS chapters as well as related involvement in the budget (e.g., local chapter, contributions to the school, and plans for splitting any surplus). - 11.
+For technical sponsorship proposals no contribution will be provided, but a budget breakdown will have to be provided together with a mandatory commitment letter of the local IEEE SPS chapter to actively cooperate in the School. - 12.
+Information about low costs living arrangements available for students.
 What will be the cost to students for living arrangements?
 Is free dorm accommodation available for students?
-Approximately how many students can be accommodated under the available low cost or free housing arrangements? - 12.
+Approximately how many students

+- can be accommodated under the available low cost or free housing arrangements? - 13.
 Information about lunch arrangements.
 Will the event provide lunches (if so it needs to be in the budget) or will there be low cost lunch facilities available?
 The envisioned lunch facilities and their estimated cost to students should be described.

-If a seasonal school white paper is approved, the organizers will be encouraged to develop a full proposal for more comprehensive review by the Membership Board.
+If a seasonal school whiter paper is approved, the organizers will be encouraged to develop a full proposal for more comprehensive review by the Membership Board.

-Document Version: Last updated on November 8, 2011.
+Documents Version: Last updated on May, 20, 2014.